greenspangle/LIN7077_Humanities/announcements/Weekly Lesson Topics.md

 * Operators
     * +, -, *, /, //, %
     * <, <=, ==, !=, >=, >
-    * and, or, not
-      * [ ], is, in

 ## Week 2: Functions

-What a function is
-Built-in functions
-Defining a function
+A function is a named block of code that performs a specific task.

 * Name
 * Parameters
 * {'hidden' internal code}
 * Return value

+A function is a **REUSABLE** block of code that performs a specific task.

-* Saving and reusing functions
+* Saving and reusing your own functions
-    * import
+* Reusing functions from the Python standard library
-    * from
+* Reusing functions from the python package index (pypi.org)

-    * as
-* Good programming style
-    * Testing – part I
+Testing that your functions do what you say they do!

 * Informal testing
 * The assert statement
 * The unittest library
 * The pytest library

-### Programming Practice #1

 ## Week 3: Conditional execution

-* Boolean logic
+### Boolean logic

-    * The values True and False
+* The values `True` and `False`
-    * The operators and, or, and not
+* The operators `and`, `or`, and `not`
 * Truth tables

-* The conditional keywords
+### The conditional keywords

-    * if
+* `if`
-    * else
+* `else`
-    * elif
+* `elif`

 Testing & TDD (test driven development)

-### Programming Practice #2

 ## Week 4: Collections, Iteration, & Recursion

+### Collection Types

+* String
+* List
+* Tuple
+* Set
+* Frozenset
+* Dictionary
+* and more …

-* Collections
+Collections can be
-* String, List, Tuple, Set, Frozenset, Dictionary, Queue, Deque, Stack, Tree, Graph, …

-* Ordered and unordered collections
+* Ordered or Unordered
-* Mutable & Immutable collections
+* Mutable or Immutable

-* Iterating through collections
+### Iteration

+Working through every item in a collection one item at a time.

+Python has three keywords for this:

-    * for
+* `for`
-    * while
+* `while`
-    * break
+* `break`
-    * continue
+* `continue`

-* Analysis of collections
+### Analysis of collections
-* Count, item lengths, adjacency
-* Mean, mode median, variation

-* Recursion and functional programming
+Count, mean, mode, median, skew, and many statistical measures

+### Recursion

+Functions that call themselves.

 * Unfold, Fold, Map
 * Ana- and Cata- morphisms

-### Programming Practice #3

 ## Week 5: Files

-* A file is a stream of data
-* Create, read, update, delete (CRUD)

-* Binary or text (but we will only use text files)
+Files are 'persistent'.
+That is, they continue to exist even after the computer storage device has been shut off and restarted sometime later.

+In general, a file is an ordered collection of binary bits, but as we will only be dealing with text files, we can consider them to be ordered collections of characters.

+Files can be:

-* Characters, fields, records
+* Created

-* File encodings
+* Read
-    * ASCII
+* Updated
-    * Unicode
+* Deleted

-The Python Keyword: with
-Always prefer this statement for reading and writing files

-Built-in functions:
+CRUD for short.

+The two built-in functions for files are:

-open()
+* open()
-close()
+* close()
-know about these, but for now, Do_Not_Use them

-### Programming Practice #4
+For safety, it is good practice to use these only within the `with` statement.

 ## Week 6: Introducing your project

+Be prepared to present your project proposal to the class.

+It does not have to be the final polished version, but it should be a good starting point, and it will be good for you to get feedback.

+This week we will also review some of the tools you will (probably) need to write your project.

+### Machine Learning
+ TODO

+### Natural Networks
+ TODO

+### IDEs

+* PyCharm (JetBrains)
+* Spyder
+* IDLE
-* IDEs
+* Visual Studio Code

-* Jupyter notebooks
+### Jupyter notebooks
-* Pandas, Numpy, MatPlotLib, Seaborn

 * Mix code, text and graphics
 * Editable
 * Executable
-* Dynamic
-* A handy project diary
 * A readable document that makes your work look good
-* Machine learning
-* Regression analysis
-* Cluster analysis

-IDEs
-Spyder
-PyCharm
+### Python Libraries

-Pandas
+* Pandas
-A ‘data analysis and manipulation tool, built on Python’ Numpy
+  A ‘data analysis and manipulation tool, built on Python’
+* Numpy
-‘The fundamental package for scientific computing with Python’ MatPlotLib
+  ‘The fundamental package for scientific computing with Python’
+* MatPlotLib
-A plotting library for Python and its numerical extension NumPy Seaborn
+  A plotting library for Python and its numerical extension NumPy
+* Seaborn
   A high-level interface for drawing attractive and informative statistical graphics

-### Assignment – Your project proposal

-## Week 7: Designing your project
+## Week 7: Reading Week: Designing your project

-Sources of real data:
+Getting your data:

 * gutenberg.org
 * corpusdata.org